Linux Home Automation For A More Simple Life

 Conclusion

 Again, Linux Home Automation is growing fast.
-The Linux Operating system’s reliability, security, and free and open-source nature give it versatility and great power.
-This means anyone can write code for devices that can be mixed and matched to function with your Linux Home Automation system.
+The fact that the Linux Operating system is reliable, secure, free, and open-source gives it versatility and great power.
+This means that anyone can write code for devices that can be mixed and matched to function with your Linux Home Automation system.

 Hi Tony,